-Return to Australia 1877 By 1877 Francis had returned to Melbourne and at the age of 57 married his second wife, Henrietta Morley, 30 years his junior.
-A year later they had twin daughters who were stillborn, but finally in 1887 after ten years of marriage Francis and Henrietta had a son, Harry Vivian, who though surviving his father, died in 1905 at the age of eighteen.
+Return to Australia 1877

+By 1877 Francis had returned to Melbourne and at the age of 57 married his second wife, Henrietta Morley, 30 years his junior.
+A year later they had twin daughters who were stillborn, but in 1887 after ten years of marriage Francis and Henrietta had a son, Harry Vivian, who though surviving his father, died in 1905 at the age of eighteen.

 In 1886, a year before Harry Vivian's birth, William Thomas, Francis' only son from his first marriage, died at the age of 43 at his residence in Glenferrie Road Hawthorn, leaving his widow to raise their six young children.

 After Francis' final return from England and marriage to Henrietta he settled at Fairy Hills, and though retired, continued to take an active part in colonial business.
-In at least 1892, 1893 and 1894 he was chairman of shareholders for Cohn Bros Victoria Brewery Co.
-It was reported in The Argus that at the 1894 half-yearly shareholder's meeting, Francis Clark said the business of the company "continued to be of satisfactory character due to very careful management exercised at the brewery" (Cohn Bros'., 1894).
-Over this period of time he was also the director of a number of other brewing and milling companies.
+In 1892, 1893 and 1894 he was chairman of shareholders for Cohn Bros' Victoria Brewery Company.
+It was reported in The Argus that at the 1894 half-yearly shareholder's meeting, Francis Clark noted the business of the company "continued to be of satisfactory character due to very careful management exercised at the brewery" (Cohn Bros'., 1894).
+Over this period of time, he was also the director of a number of other brewing and milling companies.

-Old Colonists' Village, Rushall Crescent Fitzroy North (State Library of Victoria) In November 1887 at the 18th annual meeting of the Old Colonists Association of Victoria, money was donated to build the Jubilee Cottages at Rushall Crescent.
+Old Colonists' Village, Rushall Crescent Fitzroy North (State Library of Victoria)

+In November 1887 at the 18th annual meeting of the Old Colonists Association of Victoria, money was donated to build the Jubilee Cottages at Rushall Crescent.
 His Excellency the Governor Sir Henry B Loch "generously offered to head a donation list for the first of [a number of group] cottages [to be built], with a contribution of £50.
 This offer was immediately followed up by Messrs Francis Clark, AG Young and Reverend CT Perks volunteering to give amounts." similar John Halfey and Francis Henty promised £100 and £50 respectively, and Mr George Selth Coppin also donated.
 The memorial stone was set to be laid by the Governor on the 2nd of December (The Old Colonists Association, 1887).
-Jubilee Cottages, Rushall Park (built 1888-89, demolished 1969-70) (O'Neill, A place of their own, 2005) Joseph Crook, who was responsible for a large number of buildings around Prahran, Windsor, St Kilda and Malvern, designed the Jubilee Cottages as well as Sumner Hall, the caretaker's residence and a number of other components of the Old Colonists complex (O'Neill, 2005).
-The Jubilee Cottages were built in 1888, but in 1970 due to maintenance problems six of these were demolished and replaced, though the foundation stones have been preserved.
-It is clear from the grandeur of William Thomas's grave that Francis was indeed wealthy in 1886 when his son died.
-The inscription reads: In memory of William Thomas Clark who died June 8th 1886, aged 43, the beloved and only son of Francis Clark, Fairy Hills, Alphington, and dear husband of Louisa Clark.
-Also of Louisa, the beloved wife of William Thomas Clark, who died 10th Jan 1902, aged 46 years.
-Also Francis Henry Clark beloved eldest son of the above [William Thomas] and dearly loved husband of Margaret Eleanor Clark [nee Cole] died 9th November 1938, aged 61 years.
+Joseph Crook, the architect who was responsible for a large number of buildings in Prahran, Windsor, St Kilda and Malvern, designed the Jubilee Cottages as well as Sumner Hall, the caretaker's residence, and a number of other components of the Old Colonists complex (O'Neill, 2005).